East and West Memorial Buildings: History

 Some offices for the National Archives were also located in these buildings.

 Renovations

-The West Memorial Building will be renovated from 2019-2023 to restore it to a usable condition.
-From 2023-2028 it will house the Supreme Court of Canada, Federal Court of Appeal, and the Federal Court.
+The West Memorial Building was intended to be renovated from 2019-2023 to restore it to a usable condition, and from 2023-2028 the Supreme Court of Canada, Federal Court of Appeal, and the Federal Court would occupy the premises while their building undergoes renovations.
+Unexpected delays have forced the schedule to be held back by three years.